almotasim90/DPI/Suricata_Install_and_configure.md

 	$ sudo suricata-update enable-source scwx/malware
 	$ sudo suricata-update

-Then restart Suricata service and the rule-set is loaded.
+Then restart the Suricata service and the rule-set is loaded.

 You also can run testing with: